Last Updated: 15th March 2023

 But it doesn’t have to be.

-Something we see a lot of senior management doing, particularly C-Level, is sharing company culture style content and celebrating successes.
+Something we see a lot of senior management doing now, particularly at C-Level, is sharing company culture content and celebrating successes.

 The Impact on Employee Advocacy

-The continued presence within the employee advocacy platform is vital, as if senior staff begin to halt their shares and communications, employees would be forgiven for believing that the program is either not necessary or no longer of value.
+The continued presence within the employee advocacy platform is vital.
+If senior staff begin to halt their shares and communications, employees would be forgiven for believing that the program is either not necessary or no longer of value.

-What we’ve seen in recent months is C-Level staff and department heads utilizing our video announcements feature to send update videos in order to keep staff informed during these uncertain times.
+What we’ve seen in recent months is C-Level staff and department heads utilizing our video announcements feature to send updates to keep staff informed during these uncertain times.

-The tides are shifting on what people want from brands in 2020, as some of the biggest brands are taking a more personal approach and handing the communications reigns to the more trusted voices of their employees.
-Whether for an employee advocacy program or to push your brand in a more human direction, senior leaders need to be active on social media in order to lead their workforce by example and effectively relay the latest company news and information.
+The tides are shifting on what people want from brands.
+The world’s biggest brands are taking a more personal approach by handing the communications reigns to the more trusted voices of their company: employees.
+Whether for an employee advocacy program or to push your brand in a more human direction, senior leaders need to be active on social media in order to lead their workforce by example and effectively relay company news and values.

-To learn more about the importance of senior leadership on social media, check out The Ultimate Guide to Employee Influencers.
+To learn more about the importance of senior leadership on social media and how to effectively utilize it, check out The Ultimate Guide to Employee Influencers!